Utah State Aggies football: Return of Gary Andersen (2019–2020)

-Blake Anderson era (2021–present)
+Blake Anderson era (2021–2024)

 On December 12, 2020, Blake Anderson was hired as the head coach of the Utah State Aggies football team, replacing Gary Andersen following an unsuccessful 2020 season.
-In his first season at the helm, Anderson guided the team to a 9—3 regular season record, good for the Mountain Division championship, as well as the conference championship with a victory over San Diego State.
+In his first season at the helm, Anderson guided the team to a 9–3 regular season record, good for the Mountain Division championship, as well as the conference championship with a victory over San Diego State.
+On July 2, 2024, it was announced that Anderson was placed on administrative leave with intent to fire and was unlikely to return due to alleged noncompliance with Title IX policies.
+Nate Dreiling was named interim head coach.

 Conference affiliations

 Utah State has been affiliated with multiple conferences and played as an independent.